nyx-project/vyhub-documentation/docs/central/affiliate.md

-# VyHub Affiliate and Partner Program
+# Affiliate and Partner Program

 VyHub offers an affiliate partner program.
 Anybody can join the partner program.